Blues vs. Wild Prediction & Picks - November 28

 Blues Splits and Trends

-- The Blues have earned a record of 1-1-2 in overtime matchups on their way to an overall mark of 11-8-1.
+- The Blues have a 1-1-2 record in overtime games this season and an 11-8-1 overall record.

 - St. Louis has won both of its games that were decided by one goal.

-- In five games this season when the Blues ended a game with only one goal, they earned a total of three points (1-3-1).
+- Across the five games this season the Blues finished with just one goal, they have earned three points.

-- St. Louis has two points (1-3-0) in four games this season when it has scored a pair of goals.
+- St. Louis has two points (1-3-0) in four games this season when it has scored exactly two goals.

-- The Blues have earned 18 points in their 10 games with more than two goals scored.
+- The Blues have earned 18 points in their 10 games with at least three goals scored.

-- This season, St. Louis has recorded a lone power-play goal in four games has a record of 2-2-0 in those matchups.
+- This season, St. Louis has recorded a single power-play goal in four games and picked up four points with a record of 2-2-0.

-- The Blues have been outshot by opponents in 10 games, going 4-5-1 to record nine points.
+- The Blues have been outshot by opponents in 10 games, going 4-5-1 to register nine points.

 Team Stats Comparison